f1tzpatrick/devup-2022/devup.md

 docs: https://docs.microsoft.com/en-us/azure/api-management/

 APIM services allow a 'front door' to other API services.
 You can assign it a DNS name, and it manages authentication.
 You define API routes in your APIM service, which map to external API endpoints. ex: my-apim.azure.io/foo -> my-service.com/api/v1/foo

-note: Need to have a Log analytics and App Insight to create an APIM service

 APIM endpoints can have inbound and outbound policies, to filter or modify requests
 - inbound policies apply to requests to the APIM